Distance: 25-mile dumbbell

 This ride is a bit of a grab bag.
-It strings together three climbs and four descents, each with its own character.
-Locals typically ride it one way, from north to south, and continue on, as a part of pleasant longer routes we’ll discuss in Adding Miles.
-But it’s equally good in both directions, and I’m not crazy about those longer routes, so I’ve mapped it as an out and back.
-I wouldn’t drive far out of my way to do it, but it has nice variety, a challenging climb, and the thrill of riding a Forbidden Road (see below).
-It also includes 1.6 miles of a hellish mix of heavy traffic and broken pavement which you must simply survive.
+It strings together three climbs and three descents, each with its own character.
+Locals typically ride it one way, from south to north, and continue on, as a part of pleasant longer routes we’ll discuss in Adding Miles.
+But it’s equally good in both directions, and I’m not crazy about those longer routes, so I’ve mapped it as an out and back dumbbell.
+The scenery is fairly ordinary for the area, and I wouldn’t drive far out of my way to do it, but it has nice variety, a very nice climb, and the thrill of riding a Forbidden Road (see below).
+It also includes 1.6 miles of a nasty mix of heavy traffic and broken pavement which you must simply survive.

 A short leg up OHMR brings you to the intersection of OHMR and Conn Valley Rd.
 CVR is serious vineyard country, as evinced by the 20 wineries whose names hang from the unmissable sign at the intersection.
 Go L to stay on OHMR, and very soon you see a permanent sign that reads, “Road closed ahead: no vehicles, no bicyclists, no pedestrians.”
 Indeed, shortly thereafter you reach a permanent and serious gate across the road.
 But as is almost always the case with road closures, there’s an implied “Just kidding!” for cyclists, getting around the gate is easy, and the road, while having its share of vertical pavement cracks, is a ride with zero peril.
 This means you get the road to yourself and you get to feel like you’re behaving badly.

-Adding Miles: At the bottom of Ink Grade you’re in the midst of eastern Wine Country cruising country.
+Adding miles: On Pope Valley Rd. you’re in the midst of eastern Wine Country cruising country.
 The roads in every direction are worth riding.
-Turning L on Pope Valley Rd., you can ride to its end and continue on Butt Canyon Rd. all the way to Middletown (16.5 miles).
-Turning R. on PVR, you soon reach Pope Canyon Rd and Chiles Pope Canyon Rd., both staples of regional touring.
+Continuing W on Pope Valley Rd., you can ride to its end and continue on Butt Canyon Rd. all the way to Middletown (16.5 miles).
+Turning R on PVR, you soon reach Pope Canyon Rd and Chiles Pope Canyon Rd., both staples of regional touring.
 Chiles Pope Canyon dead-ends on Hwy 128 , which will return you to the Napa Valley (don’t go the other way on 128—the traffic is deadly), while Pope Canyon connects with Berryessa Knoxville Rd., which runs for 37 miles all the way to Clear Lake (where it’s called Morgan Valley Rd.).
 It’s all good, none of it is great.